 The pipe organ up in the loft of Saints Peter and Paul played a gloomy requiem.
 Then came the eulogy intoned by the Reverend Martin Harrison.
 White hair, flared nostrils, bushy white eyebrows, crystalline blue eyes, granny glasses.
 His resonant baritone reminded everyone of Richard Burton.

 "I'll always remember Miriam for her forthrightness," he said.
 "One time she showed me an application she had filled out for one job or another—I don't know which one, she had done so many different things in the course of her eclectic life.
-They'd asked her to put down a single word that would best sum her up.
+They'd asked her to put down a single word to best sum her up.
 She wrote, 'Authentic.'
 And that's exactly right.
 Miriam was no more—and certainly no less—than herself."

 I heard footsteps behind me and turned in the pew to see them coming up the aisle.
 Gerrard, and Norma.
 Norma looking fabulous in a tight navy sheath dress.
 Her dark hair framing her face, falling down to her shoulders.
 As they passed, Norma pretended she hadn't seen me.
 Gerrard gave me a nod of recognition and quickly looked away.
 They sat two pews ahead.